QualiSystemsLab/JFrog-Artifactory-Xray-Plugin/README.md

 Go into Package/ and follow the instructions for creating Artifactory Example - CI-00.zip and support objects.zip

-Import the packages Artifactory Example - CI-00.zip and support objects.zip into CloudShell by dragging it into any screen of the CloudShell portal while logged in, or with this menu command:
+Import the packages Artifactory Example - CI-00.zip and support objects.zip into CloudShell by dragging them into any screen of the CloudShell portal while logged in, or with this menu command:

 ![](screenshots/import-package.png)